tbogdala/mindmeld/README.md

 In-Development platforms: Windows

+## Features

+* Based on Llama.cpp and supports any model supported by that project in GGUF form.
+* Graphical user interface, tailored towards chatting with AI, which is mobile compatible.
+* Create multiple chat logs, each with their own parameters, story context and characters
+* Customizable character portrait images.
+* Automatic model downloading from HuggingFace.
+* Built-in 'narrator' using the slash-command '/narrator' at the start of a message.
+* Lorebook support: customizable lists of 'lore' text that gets added behind the scenes to the LLM prompt when a pattern is matched in the chat log context or recent messages.
+  Lorebooks are active across all chats and are enabled if a character name from the chat log pattern matches.
+* Fast regeneration of AI chat replies with prompt caching.

 ## Getting the source code

 Make sure to check out the repository while being mindful of the submodules.
 The